Today you can’t go into any store without casting your eyes on some “gluten-free” branded product.

 The Issue of Celiac Disease and Gluten-Free Diets

 Celiac disease is a severe allergy to gluten-containing products.
-Its an autoimmune disorder that affects less than 1% of the population.
+It’s an autoimmune disorder that affects less than 1% of the population.
 The body attacks the gluten as though it were a virus or alien object.
 As a result the lining of the gut becomes damaged, causing digestive issues, intestinal tissue damage, anemia, nutrient deficiencies, constipation, diarrhea, fatigue, weight loss or general discomfort, to name a few.
 Non-celiac people should not expect to experience these intense symptoms, however.

 Fortunately there are alternatives such as the following grains that do not contain any gluten:

 According to the National Foundation for Celiac Awareness, gluten sensitivity affects 18 million Americans.
 Irritable Bowel Syndrome [IBS] is a more common disorder than celiac that can be aggravated by gluten consumption.
 It affects 7-20% of the U.S. adult population.
 Many people who eliminate gluten from their diets report improved digestion and less bloating.
 However, these benefits could have resulted from a number of factors, perhaps not attributed to gluten alone.

 There are those who consider the benefits of a gluten-free diet to be a placebo for most individuals.
 According to the Mayo Clinic, many people following such diets are not diagnosed with celiac disease.
 Another study tested individuals who believed they were intolerant to gluten, and found that 86% of them were not.
 What we can glean from these studies is that gluten intolerance is not actually the epidemic the media and Instagram hashtags may have you thinking it is.

 The Problem With Eliminating Bread or Trying a Low-Carb Diet